 International Students

 In addition to meeting the same admissions requirements domestic students meet, international applicants from non-English speaking countries must also demonstrate proficiency in English.
-Please click here to learn more about satisfying the English proficiency requirements and about submitting international transcripts.
+Please visit the International Admission Requirements website to learn more about satisfying the English proficiency requirements and about submitting international transcripts.

 Student Success at UCSF